 Children at school have a choice of either bringing with them their own packed lunch or having a school dinner which is provided by HC3S.
-For children choosing a school dinner, they are given a daily choice of either a red (meat option), green (vegetarian option) or blue (baked potato) meal.
+For children choosing a school dinner, they are given a daily choice of either a red (meat option), green (vegetarian option), blue (baked potato) or orange (streets option).

-The cost of a school dinner is £2.30 a day.
+From October 2022, the cost of a school dinner is £2.80 a day.
 Payments are made on line through our online payment system.
 Please ask the office for further information.

 Regular opportunities are provided for parents to sample school dinners at our open days.
 Parent feedback about the quality of our school dinners is positive.

 Really enjoyed the chicken lunch.
 I would come to eat one of them again!

 Due to children with severe nut allergies, we thank you for not sending nuts into school.
 In line with our policy on healthy eating, we promote healthy lunchboxes for the children.
 Please be aware that we do not allow chocolate bars or sweets in our school lunchboxes.
 In addition, in line with the infant school, children are only allowed to bring fruit for their snack at morning break.

 At times throughout the school year, we invite parents to come to school to join the children for lunch.
 These events are greatly enjoyed and visitors range from mums and dads, to aunties, uncles, grandparents and older brothers or sisters.
 Following lunch, either a school dinner or a packed lunch that the guest brings with them, the visitors are invited to stay for the rest of playtime.

 It has been lovely to have lunch and to spend time playing in the classroom during wet play.
 I had a very enjoyable time.
 Thank you.

 Lovely lunch!
 Great atmosphere!
 Brilliant idea.
 Many thanks.